All Episodes

 Listen.

-And it in fact delays the proceedings in Congress.
+And it, in fact, delays the proceedings in Congress.

 Is that not core and therefore prosecutable?

-Well, I without a clear statement that applies to the president.
+Without a clear statement that applies to the president.

-It's not it's not core.
+It's not core.

 The core kinds of activities that the court has acknowledged are the things that I would run through the Youngstown analysis.